-The Boston Consulting Group Matrix (BCG Matrix), also referred to as the product portfolio matrix, is a business planning tool used to evaluate the strategic position of a firm’s’ brand portfolio.
-The BCG Matrix is one of the most popular portfolio analysis methods and classifies a firm’s product and/or services into a two-by-two matrix.
-Each quadrant is classified as low or high performance depending on the relative market share and market growth rate.
+The Boston Consulting Group Matrix (BCG Matrix), also referred to as the product portfolio matrix, is a business planning tool used to evaluate the strategic position of a firm’s brand portfolio.
+The BCG Matrix is one of the most popular portfolio analysis methods.
+It classifies a firm’s product and/or services into a two-by-two matrix.
+Each quadrant is classified as low or high performance, depending on the relative market share and market growth rate.
 Learn more about strategy in CFI’s Business Strategy Course.

 Understanding the Boston Consulting Group (BCG) Matrix

 The horizontal axis of the BCG Matrix represents the amount of market share of a product and its strength in the particular market.
 By using relative market share, it helps measure a company’s competitiveness.

 The vertical axis of the BCG Matrix represents the growth rate of a product and its potential to grow in the particular market.

 In addition, there are four quadrants in the BCG Matrix:

-- Question marks: Products with high market growth and a low market share.
+- Question marks: Products with high market growth but a low market share.

 - Stars: Products with high market growth and a high market share.

 - Dogs: Products with low market growth and a low market share.

-- Cash cows: Products with low market growth and a high market share.
+- Cash cows: Products with low market growth but a high market share.

-The assumption in the matrix is that an increase in relative market share will result in increased cash flow; the firm benefits from utilizing economies of scale and gains a cost advantage relative to competitors.
+The assumption in the matrix is that an increase in relative market share will result in increased cash flow.
+A firm benefits from utilizing economies of scale and gains a cost advantage relative to competitors.
 The market growth rate varies from industry to industry but usually shows a cut-off point of 10% – growth rates higher than 10% are considered high while growth rates lower than 10% are considered low.

 Learn more about strategy in CFI’s Business Strategy Course.